 - Private expenses (souvenirs, drinks, etc.)

-The Matterhorn & Zermatt Highlights Tour combines the best trails in the famous Matterhorn valley and offers you a challenging long-weekend in one of the most famous mountain areas in the world.
-Zermatt, the tiny village on the foot of the Matterhorn became world famous and developed a wide range of amazing hiking trails so that we can explore this beautiful nature.
-Far away from the busy main road of Zermatt you’ll enjoy world-class hiking on rugged alpine trails with magnificent views over so many 4000m peaks.
+The Matterhorn & Zermatt Highlights Tour combines the best trails in the famous Matterhorn valley.
+The tour is a challenging 4 day trek in one of the most famous mountain areas in the world.
+Zermatt, the tiny village on the foot of the Matterhorn became world famous and developed a wide range of amazing hiking trails so that we can explore the beautiful nature that surrounds it.
+Far away from the busy main street of Zermatt you’ll enjoy world-class hiking on rugged alpine trails with magnificent views over so many 4000m peaks.

 The tour has been created by Happy Tracks and combines everything: a good physical workout with amazing scenery, good food and great company.
 During the 4-days trekking you’ll hike along famous paths such as the Europaweg and you’ll cover parts of other classic long-distance trekking tours such as the Haute Route, the Monte Rosa Tour, the Tour du Cervin and many more.
 Along the way you will cross over 3 suspension bridges, however the Charles Kuonen Bridge (or Europabrücke) claims the title as the longest suspension bridge in the world of its type.
 The tour is challenging and requires a good physical condition, however every step, every drop of sweat is absolutely worth it.
 What do you need more for an amazing weekend in the heart of the Alps, far away from the busy cities!